First Use of GPS Satellites for Beam Calibration of Radio Dish Telescopes: GNSS D3A Beam Mapping Results

-Despite high variance in some of the side lobes, which we hypothesize is largely due to azimuthal variations, we find reasonable agreement between the satellites shown.
-For the GPS satellites, G23 and G29, we find the smallest difference of 0.56 db-Hz in the primary lobe of the beam.
-The average power is averaged in log space due to not being able to convert to an absolute power measurement.
+Despite high variance in some of the sidelobes, which we hypothesize is largely due to azimuthal variations and satellite crowding, we find reasonable agreement between the satellites shown.
+For the GPS satellites, G23 and G29, we find the smallest difference of 0.56 dB-Hz in the main lobe of the beam.
+The power is averaged in log space due to not being able to convert to an absolute power measurement.
 Similarly, the standard deviation is calculated as follows in log space,

-where N is the number of passes the satellite makes through a particular altitude and azimuth.
+where N is the number of passes the satellite makes through a particular elevation and azimuth.
 The average number of passes per measurement is 3.
-As seen in Table \ref{tab:satellite}, the standard deviation is minimum at the peak of the beam measurement for satellite G04 at 0.09 db-Hz.
+As seen in Table \ref{tab:satellite}, the standard deviation is minimum at the peak of the beam measurement for satellite G04 at 0.09 dB-Hz.
 This shows promising repeatability for future GNSS beam mapping experiments.

-The mismatch in many of these satellite tracks may be partially due to the satellite nodal precession which occurs daily at a rate of approximately half a degree.
+The mismatch in many of these satellite tracks may be partially due to the satellite nodal precession which occurs daily at a rate of approximately $0.05^{\circ}$.
 Each day the satellite does not pass through the exact same part of the beam as the day before also adding to the variance.
-This is described in more detail at the end of Section \ref{sec:GNSS}.
-However, we expect the majority of the errors to be due to the lack of a reference antenna.
+This is described in more detail at the end of Section~\ref{sec:GNSS}.
+However, we expect the majority of the errors to arise from either too many satellites being present in the field of view or insufficient attenuation before the signal reaches the Septentrio receiver.
+These factors can lead to signal blending and inaccurate main lobe beam measurements as seen in \citet{2009wska.confE..42O}.
+Additionally, the absence of a reference antenna limits our ability to perform proper calibration.